krakatorange/blog-api/README.md

 ## blog_api

-This is a blog api.
+This is a blog api, written in Node.js, using the Fastify web framework and a PostgreSQL database.

 # Installation and Setup

 Follow these steps to get the project up and running on your local machine:

+# Prerequisites

+* Node
+* PostgreSQL

 # 1. Cloning the Repository